SparkDevNetwork/Rock/Installers/RockInstaller/readme.txt

 ___ 5.
 Click 'Next' until you see the screen with the 'Advanced' button.

 ___ 6.
+Save the file as 'sql-install.sql'

+___ 7.
 Click the 'Advanced' button and change the setting for 'Types of data to script' to
        'schema and data'.

-___ 7.
+___ 8.
 Click 'Next' then 'Finished'

-___ 8.
+___ 9.
 Open the SQL file and make the following edits:
          * delete from the start of the file to the beginning of the first comment of the first stored proc
          * remove the follow four lines from the end of the script USE [master]